rwahowa/Linux-commands/README.md

       dig youtube.com
       ```

+1. **CTRL + Z** suspend a running process and place it in the background.
+Type `fg` , then enter to bring it back to the foreground.

 ## Git commands for daily use

 1. **`git init`**: For initializing new repository in the current folder.